What are the Florida Everglades?

 Jack de Golia, Everglades: The Story Behind the Scenery, 1978

 • Florida Bear

 • American Crocodile

 The Florida Everglades are one of the only places on earth where alligators and crocodiles are both found in the same habitat.

+The Everglades are the best place to see alligators in Florida.
 Alligators are found in the Everglades’ freshwater ponds, sloughs, flooded prairies and canals.
 Alligators also help shape the environment, and frequently dig and build nests and watering holes into the flooded, swampy ground.

 Crocodiles are found in the salty and brackish waters, especially tidal mangrove habitats and Florida Bay.